vtripolitakis/prisma-test/step1.md

 ## https://v.trp.gr - vtripolitakis@me.com - 22/05/2022

 ## What's this?
 Today we'll cover migrations in Prisma.
-We'll create a couple of tables, add some data and perform respective queries.
+We'll create a couple of models, add some data and perform respective queries.
 We'll extend the current schema with clients and product reviews.

 ## Instructions